-Bass Mine (Bass property; Asbestos Camp), Bass Ferry vicinity, Grand Canyon region, Coconino Co., Arizona, USA
+Bass Mine (Bass property; Asbestos Camp), Grand Canyon, Coconino Co., Arizona, USA

 The Grand Canyon exposes an excellent section of the Carboniferous, Cambrian, Algonkian, and Archean rocks.
 The Algonkian is markedly unconformable with the overlying Cambrian as well as the underlying Archean, and forms a wedge-shaped mass with its edge along the canyon near its bottom and thickening rapidly to the north.
 The asbestos occurs in the basal portion of the Algonkian.
 Fifteen feet of whitish limestone overlie beds of siliceous conglomerate and fine shaly beds.
 This limestone contains layers and nodules of serpentine with more or less asbestos.
 Above the asbestos limestone comes a heavy layer of compact diabase about 200 feet thick, and above the diabase is a bed of limestone and shaly rocks similar to those immediately below the diabase.
 A little asbestos is seen above the diabase.

 This geological map and associated information on rock units at or nearby to the coordinates given for this locality is based on relatively small scale geological maps provided by various national Geological Surveys.
 This does not necessarily represent the complete geology at this locality but it gives a background for the region in which it is found.

 Click on geological units on the map for more information.
 Click here to view full-screen map on Macrostrat.org

 Lithology: Sedimentary rocks

 Reference: Chorlton, L.B.
 Generalized geology of the world: bedrock domains and major faults in GIS format: a small-scale world geology map with an extended geological attribute database. doi: 10.4095/223767.
 Geological Survey of Canada, Open File 5529.

 323.2 - 541 Ma